qubic/go-transfers/README.md

 ### Configure environment

-Environment variables need to be set.
-See [.env](./.env) for variables and defaults.
+Environment variables need to be set or necessary values need to be passed as command line arguments.

 ## Build & Run